Seventh Annual International

 Christine Renden Haggarty is a Zen practitioner, artist and instructor who lives in Northern California.
 Over the past 20 years she has been practicing East Asian calligraphy and has studied with several Asian masters.

 To register or for more information contact Christine at http://www.zenbrush.net to be placed on the list of participants.
-Deposits should be received between November 20-30, 2016.
-Early registration, prior to Dec.
-1, 2016, is $1450 for a single room, fully inclusive of lodging, meals, tuition, and materials.
+Deposits (half of the total fee - $750) should be received by December 1, 2017.
+Prior to Dec.
+1, 2017 (early registration) the cost is $1495 for a single room, fully inclusive of lodging, meals, tuition, and materials.
 After Dec.
-1 2016, the cost is $1550 fully inclusive.
+1, 2017, the cost is $1595 fully inclusive.
 For more information and a tentative schedule, go to zenbrush.net.
 The workshop is limited to 20 participants.

 For a detailed listing of daily activities go to zenbrush.net.